-Table 5-4 summarizes the results of the assessment for streamflow at three locations in the Lower Flint River Basin to better understand the occurrence and severity of low flows.
-The results indicate that low flow periods occur more frequently under the Ag Growth scenario relative to the Ag Constant scenario.
-However, the Ag Growth scenario resulted in low flows less frequently than the Baseline Drought scenario discussed in Section 3.2.1.
+^{%} Time is calculated as a proportion of the full model period (1939-2018).
+WPCP: Water Pollution Control Plant less frequently than the Baseline Drought scenario discussed in Section 3.2.1.
 Streamflow results for the baseline scenarios are presented in Table 3-6.
-In general, the Baseline Drought scenario had the most severe results for all of the metrics assessed of the two baseline and two future scenarios evaluated by the model.
+In general, the Baseline Drought scenario had the most severe results for all the metrics evaluated by the model.
 The Baseline Drought scenario applied water demand conditions from the 2011 drought year throughout the model period.
-Agricultural water demands in the baseline scenario.
+Agricultural water demands in the baseline scenario are approximately 90th percentile demands and account for most of the water use in the scenario.
 In the Future Ag Growth scenario, agricultural water demands are assumed to be 75th percentile demands, which reflects use in a dry year but not a severe drought, such as that observed in 2011.